kajal1801/TodoList/README.md

 # TODO LIST

-- A practice project made while learning about DOM and LocalStorage in Javascript (LocalStorage not added yet).
+- A practice project made while learning about DOM and LocalStorage in Javascript.
+- CRUD operations done.